As mentioned before, we recently visited our “home” church in Groton, Connecticut: Bishop Seabury Anglican Church.

 Oh, my.

-Bill pastors his own 4000 member Neighborhood Church in Redding, California, but he thought I might appreciate a glimpse of an even larger church.
-Since we regularly worship with at most 300 people, he was correct.
+Bill pastors his own 4000-member Neighborhood Church in Redding, California, but he thought I might appreciate a glimpse of an even larger church.

 Their services aren’t held in a conventional building either, but when you have 16,000 members, you need a big auditorium.

-I’ve never attended a worship service with so many people–easily over a thousand–and the singing enveloped us with so many voices.
-With the choir on stage, the sound felt almost physical as it rolled towards us.
-I could practically feel my bones shivering!
+I’ve never attended a worship service with so many people–easily over a thousand–and the singing enveloped.

-It was so well with my soul by the end of that, when Pastor Cymbala told us to hug the person next to them, I stretched for the beautiful black woman beside me and hugged her tight–leaving my tears on her cheeks!
+It was so well with my soul by the end that I enthusiastically agreed when Pastor Cymbala told us to hug the person next to us.

 Pastor Al Toledo from the Chicago Tabernacle preached to the point and practically on Romans 12, one of my favorite passages.
 I took notes!

-We left the Brooklyn Tabernacle nearly as energized as we had left Bishop Seabury.
-It just showed us, that as the Bishop Seabury people know so well–it’s the people, the God, the worship, that is most important on Sunday mornings.
+It reminded us that, as the Bishop Seabury people know so well, it’s the people, the God, and the worship that are most important on Sunday mornings.

 A building is just a building, but the body of Christ is the people responding to their God!